AlexJamesWright/METHOD/README.md

 To build the documentation simply go the the `Doxumentation` folder and run

     `doxygen Doxyfile`

-or alternatively

-    `make doxumentation`

-from the Project directory.

 ### Testing
 We use the Google Test framework for unit testing---any tests are saved in the `Tests/Src` directory.
 You will need to set the `GTEST_DIR` environment variable (in the Makefile within `Tests/Parallel/Src` and `Tests/Serial/Src`) to point to the GoogleTest root directory.

 The serial and parallel versions have separate testing directories.
 As far as possible the tests are the same, but there is additional testing such that the parallel results match the serial to within floating point accuracy.
 First, run

     `make test`

 from the `Tests/Serial` directory, then the `Tests/Parallel` directory.
 To check if results match, from `Tests/Parallel` run

      `py.test -v Src/compareSerialAndParallel.py`

 NOTE: this final test will only pass if the `MATCH_SERIAL` defined constant in `Project/Parallel/Include/timeInt.h` is set to unity, `MATCH_SERIAL=1`.

 ### Rootfinder